 Castopod respects your listeners privacy.
 Their IP address is never stored on the server and all data are aggregated before being stored on the server.

-With Castopod there is no one between you and your audience.
+With Castopod there is no one between your podcast and your audience.

 Castopod follows the IAB Podcast Measurement Technical Guidelines Version 2.0: